Massachusetts Issues Shutdown Order During COVID-19 Outbreak (UPDATED)

 - Residential schools for special needs students;

-- Public and Private K-12 schools in the Commonwealth, which are subject to the March 15, 2020 Order Temporarily Closing All Public and Private Elementary and Secondary Schools; and
+- Public and Private K-12 schools in the Commonwealth, which are subject to the March 15, 2020 Order Temporarily Closing All Public and Private Elementary and Secondary Schools; [Ed.
+Note: On April 21, 2020, Gov. Baker issued COVID-19 Order.
+No. 28, closing all Public and Private K-12 schools in the Commonwealth for the remainder of the 2019/2020 school year.]

 The Order supersedes and maker inoperative any rule or order issued by a municipality that may interfere with its objectives.